Cross-border region: History

-The first European cross-border region, the EUREGIO, was established in 1958 on the Dutch-German border, in the area of Enschede (NL) and Gronau (DE).
+The first European cross-border region, the EUREGIO, was established in 1958 on the Dutch–German border, in the area of Enschede (NL) and Gronau (DE).
 Since then, Euroregions and other forms of cross-border co-operation have developed throughout Europe.

 For local and regional authorities, engaging in cross-border regions meant they entered a field long reserved for central state actors.
 For dealing with issues such as local cross-cross-border spatial planning or transport policy, in the 1960s and 1970s various bi-lateral and multi-lateral governmental commissions were established without granting access to local authorities (Aykaç 1994).
 They dealt with issues such as local cross-border spatial planning and transport policy.

-But over the last thirty years the scope for non-central governments (NCGs) to co-operate across borders has widened considerably.
+But over the last 30 years, the scope for non-central governments (NCGs) to co-operate across borders has widened considerably.
 To a large degree, this can be related to macro-regional integration in Europe.
 In particular, two supranational bodies, the Council of Europe and the European Union, were important for improving the conditions under which NCGs could co-operate across borders.
 Whereas the Council of Europe was in past particularly active in improving the legal situation, the Commission of the European Union new provides substantial financial support for CBC initiatives.

 Legally, the first cross-border regions were based on agreements with varying degrees of formality and mostly relied on good will.
 In 1980, on the initiative of the Council of Europe, the so-called Madrid Convention (Outline Convention on Transfrontier Co-operation) was introduced as a first step towards CBC structures based on public law.
 The convention has been signed by 20 countries and was more recently updated with two Additional Protocols.
 It provides a legal framework for completing bi- and multinational agreements for public law CBC among NCGs.
-Examples for such agreements are the BENELUX Cross-border Convention of 1989 and the German-Dutch cross-border treaty of 1991.
-The Euroregion Rijn-Waal on the Dutch-German border has been such a cross-national public body since 1993.
+Examples for such agreements are the Benelux Convention on Cross-border Relations of 1989 and the German-Dutch Treaty of Anholt of 1991.
+The Rhine-Waal Euroregion on the Dutch–German border has been such a cross-national public body since 1993.
 However, the regulations delivered by such agencies are binding only on the public authorities within the cross-border area concerned and not on civil subjects (Denters et al. 1998).

 Compared with the Council of Europe, the CBC-related activities of the EU are primarily financial.
-Many CBC initiatives are eligible for support under the Interreg Community Initiative launched by the European Commission in 1990; this policy was re-confirmed as Interreg II in 1994 and as Interreg III in 1999.
+Many CBC initiatives are eligible for support under the Interreg community initiative launched by the European Commission in 1990; this policy was re-confirmed as Interreg II in 1994 and as Interreg III in 1999.